photograph by Jason Rosewell

 “…another game, rules, rules, rules

-For those of you who don’t understand why they’re called "phobias”, let me explain.
+If you don’t know why they’re called “phobias”, let me explain.
 When humans are faced with a perceived or actual threat, there are two responses that will occur (and I’m sure you’ve heard of this before): fight or flight.
-People who are racist, xenophobic, or homophobic believe the people from said groups somehow pose a threat to their way of life (or some other absurd reason), and they respond accordingly.
+People who are racist, xenophobic, or homophobic believe the people from said groups somehow pose a threat to their way of life (or some other absurd reason) by the mere act of existing, and they respond accordingly.
 Moving to another neighborhood when African-Americans move into yours, or denying those same people service at your establishment, would be the flight response.
 Beating or murdering someone for being queer or a drag queen is, obviously, the fight response.
 Threat responses (if you haven’t figured it out yet) are the result of fear, though you may not realize it.
 Phobias are unreasonable fears manufactured in our minds, causing us to either run or fight when there is no threat.
-We hate only that which we fear, and people of color and queer individuals are hated everywhere, moreso in the United States.
+We hate only that which we fear, and people of color and queer individuals are hated in the United States than in any other nation.

 The words “opposite”, “opposing”, and “opponent” all share the same root word, all of which come from Latin, combining ob- (meaning "against" or "obstruct") and ponere (meaning "to put" or "to place"), essentially meaning "to place against".
-When you think of women as being the opposite of men, you’re labelling them as your opponent, i.e., someone to compete against (while I am speaking about women here, the same applies to any individual who considers others outside of their sphere “opposite”).
-When we interact with people we consider opposite to ourselves, we tend to treat them differently; we don’t treat them the same way we treat ourselves.
+When you think of women as being the opposite of men, you’re labelling them as your opponent, i.e., someone to compete against (while I am speaking about women here, the same applies to any individual who thinks of others outside of their ethnic or social sphere “opposite”).
+When we interact with people we consider opposite to ourselves, we tend to treat them differently; we don’t treat them the same way we treat ourselves, or those who look like us.
 We deny them the same rights, pleasures, and opportunities we ourselves enjoy.
 When they don’t react in a way we expect them to based on our preconceived notions of them, we retaliate with vitriol, violence, and even murder.
+This is misogyny.

 Give me just one generation of youth, and I'll transform the whole world.